Planning your next vacation? Perhaps timesharing – the use

 Timeshares can cost as much as $15,000, based on location,

-amenities, season, length, and type of ownership.
+amenities, season, length of stay, and type of ownership.
 Annual maintenance fees

 averaging $500 may also apply.
 In addition, buyers may be responsible for major